HLRichardson-Git/project2/README.md

 # project2

-Need to make a uploads folder in the project2 directory!
+Placeholder is in the uploads folder so the upload folder is visable here on GitHub